 OPEN Forum: Unlocking Key Ingredients in Cross Sector Partnerships – Perspectives from Child and Family Services, and Adult Mental Health Working with Parents and Children

-Date: Tuesday 30th August
+Date: 30 August 2022

 - A case study demonstrating collaborative practice working with mother and infant where parent experiencing mental illness – Vanessa Kirby (Community Bubs Practitioner, Family Life) and Julie Wassell, (Practice Lead, Family and Community Team, Family Life)

 - Sharing expertise, improving outcomes in OOHC – Exploring what’s helpful for workers, carers and children where a parent has a mental illness – Alice Morgan, (FaPMI Coordinator at Alfred Mental and Addiction Health); Natalie Papps, (FaPMI coordinator – Monash Health); and Sally Groom, (Team Leader Carer Support, Assessment and Intake, OzChild Foster Care Program, Southern Region)

 - Hear more about FaAPMI Working Group building collaborative working relationships to explore systemic change, service design, workforce development and practice improvement in supporting families where a parent has a mental illness.